maetyu-d/7MU009_test/README.md

 ## Heading2

-*Italics* are created by putting * at the start and * at the end (no spaces) of the word or sentence/part of sentence to italicise.
+*Italics* are created by putting * at the start and * at the end (no spaces) of the word or sentence/part of sentence that you want to italicise.

 ** at the start and ** and end of the word/sentence/part sentences creates **bold** type.